wanamelon/prototype_monorepo/roller/dev_notes.md

 the scenes.
 No yeah good arg, let's just make Playerball HAVE A characterbody, make that one top level though

 ***

+Crop migrating to new system

+[X] spawner
+[X] random level
+[X] points on hit
+[X] downlevel on hit
+[X] despawn on level zero

+What's the bare minimum functionality?
+Well, we need the sprite to show up
+Means we also need a crop spawner item!
+Imagine we only care about the round start one simple enough. many ways to implement trigger, cheese way is have a state for hasBeenActivated as discussed, should create a SpawnEvent, and those are all handled together near frame end by separate code For that, we need a way to instance this scene
+When player overlaps it, give some points and downlevel -> PointsEvent big question: how to represent such an overlap? should I think or just try something?
+I mean definitely we will query player for overlap event(s) But from there, we need to figure out which crop it applies to. should all that logic be inside our crop class?
+Or perhaps the player generates not one overlap but multi based on which areas it detects etc. And then each one is like Overlap { itemRef, bounce_count, ... }
+or we generate both? eh, in that case it's possible for inconsistent state no?
+I like to have more logic inside individual items to begin, and if we see pattern we can extract. that's flexible

+So to sum up:
+player physics event -> return a OverlapEvent(originator, size, etc.) in crop tick activate, filter for such events which are from a PlayerBall (or perhaps with a given tags) and for each one, we do our downlevel and generate a GivePointsEvent(), play whatever effects we'll also maintain some internal state!

+hmm ok if there are 2 events level up and level down, but we are at level 0, then order matters we would always want to evaluate the level up event first. but that knowledge can live isolated here!
+Fair, don't need a system level solution
+It should try and level up each tick, with some percent For that, we should create a level up event, but also directly mod our state The point of the event is only for triggering other stuff If we need to truly "intercept" / change that level up

+Stretch (afterwards):
+chance grow on hit
+ideally this lives in a different item entirely? that item listens for player overlap events and creates attempt level up events Ah, one tricky thing: If we modify the level within crop.activate, then we might despawn before we can ever trigger such a level up event.
+Would be better if crop creates a ChangeLevelEvent, defer both -> next round that also helps us I guess for "Increase hit damage" modifier maybe? many ways to achieve that though like it could be a status effect on the player which impacts their "damage" state var or it could be an event modifier which makes every hit-triggered negative ChangeLevelEvent from a crop more big like, one of these seems suspiciously more simple...

+ok actually, that brings up an idea - should even leveling down/taking damage on hit be defined as a different item? well, the crop has the context about what it's overlapping etc. because it has the hitbox but presumably we could have another item just querying X overlaps Y and generating events

+It feels a bit bad to have too much behavior in crop because then to influence that we only have 2 options: status effect or events.
+Hmm at the same time, what is simpler?
+What will end up mattering for end user?

+If we have a real ability idea we want to add, and it necessitates that, sure go ahead!
+Let's come at it with the real motivation, not theoreticals which are exhausting.
+No mental cycles wasted on speculation. enabling player bouncy a status effect on crop for isEnableCollision. then each frame we try and declaratively move the real state of the collision object closer to that desired, however this may fail if for example state is false but player is overlapping us and we're not allowed.
+Quite easy to check, we can use our hitbox no? or phys query Snail trail

+***
 Overall structure

 ```